Manasquan Beach Improvement Association

 MBIA Trustees Meeting Minutes

-TRUSTEES PRESENT: John Casey, Julie Cocozza, Janice Gaswind, Carol Kirkman, Mary Lovely, Pat Merz, Bennie O’Grady, John O’Grady, Mary Ryan, Al Sauer, Jane Swiggett, Cindy Weaver, Helen Young and Bob Young.
-Guest: Sheila Vidreiro.
+TRUSTEES PRESENT: Julie Cocozza, Janice Gaswind, Lisa Haas, Carol Kirkman, Mary Lovely, Bennie O’Grady, John O’Grady, Mary Ryan, Al Sauer, Paul Schofield, Linda Sims, Jane Swiggett, Cindy Weaver, Helen Young and Bob Young Borough Guests: Mike Mangan & Sheila Vidreiro.

 Mary Ryan opened the meeting at 8:30 am.